NonVideri/NonVideri.github.io/README.md

 - Allows the user to add and remove recipes from favorites.
 - Implements searching functionality.
 - Uses redux-toolkit. (recipes-old is the older version which doesn't use redux-toolkit.)
+- Uses msw to simulate getting recipe data from a server.

 ### Skypey
 - A simple messaging app demo using React-Redux.